seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **LORENZO**
 I must needs tell thee all.
 She hath directed
-How I shall take her from her father’s house,
+How I shall take her from her father's house,
-What gold and jewels she is furnish’d with,
+What gold and jewels she is furnish'd with,
-What page’s suit she hath in readiness.
+What page's suit she hath in readiness.
-If e’er the Jew her father come to heaven,
+If e'er the Jew her father come to heaven,
-It will be for his gentle daughter’s sake:
+It will be for his gentle daughter's sake:
 And never dare misfortune cross her foot,
 Unless she do it under this excuse,
 That she is issue to a faithless Jew.